Pedestrian

 • 7 min

-It is believed that in the XI century there was a wooden church here, and the first stone building was erected under Prince Andrei Bogolyubsky in the 1220s.
-The extant structure was built in 1512, and a free-standing belfry was added later.
-Valuable frescoes of the XVI –XVII centuries, discovered during the restoration, as well as the graves of princes and metropolitans of the city, have been preserved inside.
+It is believed that back in the XI century there was a wooden church here, and the first stone building was erected under Prince Andrey Bogolyubsky in the 1220s.
+The extant structure was built in 1512, and a separate belfry was added later.
+Valuable frescoes of the XVI–XVII centuries, discovered during the restoration, as well as the graves of princes and metropolitans of the city, have been preserved inside.

 • 2.
 Kamenny Most Street